PlayResonance/whitepaper/tokenomics/stores/README.md

 - **Asset Exchange:** The Thrift Store facilitates seamless asset swapping.
 Players can exchange their collected in-game items, such as clothing, for alternative assets that better suit their preferences.
 This flexibility enables players to continually fine-tune their virtual inventory.

-- **Item Listing:** Alternatively, players can list their cherished in-game items within the store, offering them to fellow players for acquisition using XERION—the game's native currency.
+- **Item Listing:** Alternatively, players can list their cherished found-in-game items within the store, offering them to fellow players for acquisition using XERION—the game's native currency.
 This feature fosters a thriving in-game marketplace, where the Resonance community can buy, sell, and trade assets freely.

 - **XerionCorp Tax:** It's worth noting that every transaction within the Thrift Store incurs a 3% tax, as stipulated by XerionCorp.
 This fee plays a crucial role in supporting the Resonance ecosystem and its growth.
 Collected taxes are contributed to the ResonanceDAO Treasury, where they fuel the development of new features, security enhancements, and community incentives.